goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/README.md

 # ZtplAppDirectory

 `ZtplAppDirectory` is a microservice-ready monolith application.
+It is built on top of [FastAPI](https://fastapi.tiangolo.com/), a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints

-This application is created using [Zaruba](https://github.com/state-alchemists/zaruba).
+This application is generated using [Zaruba](https://github.com/state-alchemists/zaruba).
 To create the application, you can invoke:

 ```bash
 zaruba please initProject # or cd to your zaruba project